Audience: all volunteers, headquarters staff & contractors

-Historic and contemporary performance data will still be reported through BIRT, which will merge data from both CORE and SCORE Engage (including NPS data).
-Future iterations of SCORE Engage (beyond MVP1) will include enhanced dashboards and reporting that will either supplement or replace the BIRT reports, and may include client engagement survey information.
+All performance data will still be reported through BIRT, which will merge data from both CORE and SCORE Engage (including NPS data).
+Future iterations of SCORE Engage (beyond MVP1) will include enhanced dashboards and reporting that will either supplement or replace the BIRT reports and may include client engagement survey information.

 Q. What happens when events are co-sponsored with another organization, like a Chamber of Commerce, and our partner does not want to share their attendee list?

-You can still promote your event on the score.org website, but in order to receive credit for the event, attendee information must be entered.
+You can still promote your event on the SCORE.org website, but in order to receive credit for the event, attendee information must be entered.
+For each unique event participant, you must collect their first name, last name, email address, phone number, and zip code.
 This is an SBA requirement.

 Q. How are walk-ins, who did not register, going to be handled during event processes?

-There will be a form within SCORE Engage to register walk-ins—and the system will note that the person is a walk-in.
+There will be a form within SCORE Engage to register walk-ins at the event—and the system will note that the person as a walk-in.

 Q. Can we offer early bird discount codes for events?